 To qualify to be taxed as a RIC and thus avoid corporate level tax on the income we distribute to our stockholders, we are required under Subchapter M of the Code, to distribute at least 90% of our ordinary income and short-term capital gains to our stockholders on an annual basis.
-In accordance with these requirements, we declared and paid monthly cash distributions of \$0.05 per common share for each of the three months from April 2013 through June 2013.
-In July 2013, our Board of Directors declared a monthly distribution of \$0.05 per common share for each of July, August and September 2013.
-We declared these distributions based on our estimates of net taxable income for the fiscal year.
+In accordance with these requirements, we declared and paid monthly cash distributions of \$0.05 per common share for the six months from April 2013 through September 2013.
+In October 2013, our Board of Directors declared a monthly distribution of \$0.06 per common share for each of October, November and December 2013.
+Distributions for the quarter ending December 31, 2013 represent a 20% increase from the distributions declared by our Board of Directors for the quarter ended September 30, 2013.